Woods College of Advancing Studies

 Non-Degree Students

-Most Woods undergraduate courses are open to non-degree students (with certain exceptions for courses in specific degree or certificate programs).
-Non-degree students are limited to two courses per semester.
-If you would like to take more courses in a semester, you will be required to apply to a degree or certificate program or submit a petition to the academic and advising team to waive this policy.
+Most Woods courses are open to nondegree students (with certain exceptions for courses in specific degree or certificate programs).
+The non-degree option is not intended for full-time study.
+Nondegree students will be limited to 2 courses per semester.
+Should a student wish to take more courses in a semester, they will need to apply to a degree or certificate program.

-As a non-degree student, you are not eligible for need-based or merit-based financial aid from Boston College or for most federally and state-funded assistance plans.
+Non-degree students are not eligible for need-based or merit-based financial aid from Boston College or for most federally and state-funded assistance plans.
 (See specific assistance programs for exceptions.)
-However, your non-degree work may qualify for reimbursement under employer-sponsored tuition remission development programs.
-We’re happy to work with you and your employer to see if our non-degree offerings qualify for assistance.
-Contact a member of our academic advising team for more information.
+However, non-degree work may qualify for reimbursement under employer-sponsored tuition remission development programs.